And the survey says ...

-Starting with the October 2013 issue of MA, the Publications department has been surveying random readers to obtain feedback on the look and content of each issue.
-This data is being utilized to better understand our readers’ needs.
+Starting with the October 2013 issue of Model Aviation (MA), the Publications department has been surveying random readers to obtain feedback on the look and content of each issue.
+This data is being used to better understand our readers' needs.

 If you find our invitation to participate in the survey in your inbox, consider taking the time to share your opinions and make your voice heard.

-One of the questions on the survey that I monitor closely is “Over the past 12 months, how satisfied have you been with Model Aviation magazine overall?”
-We are rated on a scale from 1 to 5 and our scores each month average around 4.18.
+One of the questions on the survey that I monitor closely is "Over the past 12 months, how satisfied have you been with Model Aviation magazine overall?"
+We are rated on a scale from 1 to 5, with 5 being the best, and our scores each month average roughly 4.18.

 "A few years back I decided to drop my AMA membership.
 Missing Model Aviation for just one month made me realize the value I placed on the publication and I promptly renewed my membership even though I haven't been an active modeler for a number of years."